Gil Patterson

-Gilbert Thomas Patterson (born September 5, 1955) is a Minor League pitching coordinator and former pitcher in Major League Baseball who played for the New York Yankees in its 1977 season.
+Gilbert Thomas Patterson (born September 5, 1955) is an American Minor League pitching coordinator and former pitcher in Major League Baseball who played for the New York Yankees in its 1977 season.
 Listed at 6' 1", 185 lb., Patterson batted and threw right handed.

 Born in Philadelphia, Pennsylvania, Patterson grew up in Miami, Florida.
 He was a highly touted prospect until a devastating right shoulder injury cut his promising playing career short.
 Nevertheless, he developed into one of the most respected Minor League pitching coaches and instructors in baseball.

 Playing career

 The Yankees selected Patterson in the first round (7th pick) of the 1975 MLB Draft out of Miami Dade Community College in Miami, FL.
 A 19-year-old rookie, he was immediately assigned to Class Low-A Oneonta Yankees, where he posted an 8–4 record with a 1.95 ERA and one shutout in 14 games (13 starts), while his 97 strikeouts in 106.0 innings pitched led the New York-Penn League.
 The Cincinnati Reds tried to trade for him, offering Tony Pérez, a future Hall of Famer, but the Yankees declined the offer.

 In 1976, Patterson was impressive, going 9–2 with a 2.44 ERA at Double-A West Haven Yankees, and throwing the only no-hitter of the Eastern League season on June 28 against the Williamsport Tomahawks.
 He gained a promotion to Triple-A Syracuse Chiefs, where he was 7–2 with a 2.92 ERA.
 Overall, he went 16–4 with a 2.44 ERA in the two stints, including two shutouts and 12 complete games over 23 starts in 177.0 innings.
 A while later, he played winter ball with the Cardenales de Lara club of the Venezuelan League in its 1976-77 season while being managed by Bobby Cox.

 In 10 starts, Patterson went 5–3 with a 4.56 ERA in 71.0 innings, totalling 248.0 innings in less of a year, a significant work overload for a young pitcher that eventually took a toll on his throwing arm.
 On the other hand, Yankees general manager Gabe Paul ordered Patterson to play winter ball in Venezuela, neglecting his workload of nearly 500 innings in a span of two seasons and Patterson, at 21, did as he was told.